-2023 COMPENSATION WORKSHEET THE PRESBYTERY OF NEW COVENANT This form is to help you fill out your Compensation Report Form Please do not return with the report from this is for your files.
-The 2023 Compensation Worksheet is intended to assist clerks, treasurers and pastors as they define and report income to Presbytery, the Board of Pensions and, of course, the IRS.
+COMPENSATION WORKSHEET 2025 THE PRESBYTERY OF NEW COVENANT This form is to help you fill out your Compensation Report Form Please do not return with the report form, this is for your files.
+The Book of Order (G-2.0804) outlines the responsibilities of Church Sessions and the Committee on Ministry: The terms of call shall always meet or exceed any minimum requirement of the presbytery in effect when the call is made.
+The call shall include provision for a minimum of twelve weeks paid family medical leave and participation in the benefits plan of the Presbyterian Church (U.S.A.), including both pension and medical coverage, or any successor plan approved by the General Assembly.
+The session shall review annually the minister's terms of call and shall propose for congregational action (G-1.0501) such changes as the session deems appropriate, provided that they meet the presbytery's minimum requirements.
+The 2025 Compensation Worksheet is intended to assist clerks, treasurers and pastors as they define and report income to Presbytery, the Board of Pensions and, of course, the IRS.
 It is intended to serve as a comprehensive tax-planning tool, but not replace consultation with a Certified Public Accountant or other tax professional.
 While reasonable efforts have been made to ensure the accuracy of the information contained in this form, it is not necessarily complete and cannot be guaranteed.
-PART ONE: Effective Salary:
+PART ONE (1): Effective Salary: